 Solanum: The Poison Plants of Witchcraft

-Once a long long time ago when humans could commune with plants, the spirits of the dead, and the gods the people learned of the Solanaceae genus of plants – of both their great powers and their dangers.
-But those who knew of the secrets of these plants were greatly feared and cast out of society as the Solanaceae could bring entire kingdoms to their knees.
-And it did, many times, when those who knew their secrets used them against enemy kingdoms and armies as the first chemical warfare.
+Once a long time ago when humans still communed with plants, the spirits of the dead, and the gods, the people learned of the Solanaceae genus of plants – of both their great powers and their dangers.
+Those who knew of the secrets of these plants, later branded as witches and poisoners, were greatly feared and cast out of society as the power of the Solanaceae could bring armies and kingdoms to their knees.
+And they did, many times, when those who knew their secrets used them against invading armies as the first chemical warfare.
 Those who are most famous for their knowledge of the Solanaceae may sound familiar: Circe, Medea, Hecate – great sorceresses and a great queen each known for their skill with poisonous plants.
-The Solanaceae are Atropa Belladonna, Datura, Henbane, Mandrake, Nightshades, but also the more familiar sweet and hot peppers, potatoes, tobaccos, and tomatoes.
+The Solanaceae are Belladonna, Datura, Henbane, Mandrake, Nightshades, but also the more familiar sweet and hot peppers, potatoes, tobaccos, and tomatoes.

-The art of poisoning being associated with witchcraft is found in the Greek word pharmakos which originally was used for a sacrificial scapegoat to take on the bad luck and sins of a community, but was afterward transfered as a title of herbal remedies, spell-potions, poisons, and eventually sorcerers, herbalists, and poisoners themselves.
+The art of poisoning’s association with witchcraft can be found in the Greek word pharmakos, used to refer to herbal remedies, spell-potions, and poisons and eventually became synonymous with the sorcerers, herbalists, and poisoners who crafted them.
 Pharmakos of course being the root of the modern words pharmacology and pharmaceutical.
-The great goddess Diana, who was originally known to the Greeks as Artemis, apprenticed her daughter Aradia (Herodias) in the arts of poisoning as part of her training in witchcraft and then instructed her to teach it to peasants that they may free themselves from slavery and oppression with poison as the slaves did during the Haitian Revolution to win the land they were being forced to work for themselves.
+The great goddess Diana, who is linked to the ancient Greeks’ goddess Artemis, apprenticed her daughter Aradia (Herodias) in the arts of poisoning as part of her training in witchcraft and then instructed her to teach it to peasants that they may free themselves from slavery and oppression with poison as the slaves did during the Haitian Revolution to win the land they were being forced to work for themselves.

 Diana to Aradia from Aradia or the Gospel of the Witches of Italy: